Can visualization alleviate dichotomous thinking? Effects of visual representations on the cliff effect: Conclusions and Future Work

 Our Bayesian multilevel model provides an illustration of how the data from relatively simple experiments can be analysed in a coherent modelling framework.
 It can give us more complex insights than simple descriptive statistics and avoids relying on the significance testing framework.
 The Bayesian approach also provides results that are easy to interpret, as everything is stated in terms of conditional probabilities which represent the state of knowledge.
 We hope this study encourages more model-based analysis in the VIS community in the future.

-All of our representation styles included a clear threshold for $p$-value 0.05 for comparative purposes.
-It would be interesting to study how visualization styles without this clear threshold would perform in similar setting.
-Also, quantile dot plots~\cite{Kay:2016:MBU, Fernandes:2018:UDU} (being discretized density plots) are similar to violin plots in terms of their information value but, as they lack some of the potential historical burden of more common violin plots, it would be interesting to compare the performance of these two visualization styles in this setting.
+All of our representations included a clear threshold for $p$-value 0.05 for comparative purposes.
+It would be interesting to study how visualization styles without this clear threshold would perform in similar settings.
+Also, quantile dot plots~\cite{Kay:2016:MBU, Fernandes:2018:UDU} (being discretized density plots) are similar to violin plots in terms of their information value but, as they lack some of the potential historical burden of more common violin plots, it would be interesting to compare the performance of these two representations in this setting.

 The consideration of space-efficient visual representations highlighted by some of our participants provides interesting avenues for future research.
 In line with recent work on interactive analyses and statistical visualization~\cite{Dragicevic:2019:EMA, gganimate, Hullman, Kale:2019:HOP}, we also anticipate that novel statistical representations free of the limitations of traditional printing constraints could have a positive impact both in general scientific communication and reducing dichotomous thinking.
 Indeed, our violin CIs could be made more space-efficient in order to better scale to multiple comparisons, for example by using interactive scaling.
 We therefore plan to study such solutions and their impact on statistical interpretations in future.
 As suggested by the discrepancy between the results of the first and second experiments, another avenue for further research is to study whether the cliff effect is stronger or more commonly occurring in settings where comparisons are made with respect to a constant reference point compared with multiple random variables.